-During the consultation process, the employer must offer the employee suitable alternative employment (if this exists) as a way to avoid their potential redundancy.
+During the consultation process, the employer must offer the employee suitable alternative employment (if this exists) to avoid their potential redundancy.
 Before the first consultation meeting, the employer should check the list of vacant roles.

-All offers of suitable alternative employment need to be made before the end of the employee's contract of employment.
+All offers of suitable alternative employment must be made before the employee's employment contract ends.

 Offers of suitable alternative employment don't have to be made in writing.
 However, for evidential purposes, it is advised that they are.

 The offer should set out the job and any areas of the role which differ from the employee's current employment.
-If the employee is offered multiple roles, the differences between these should also be clearly distinguished.
+If the employee is offered multiple roles, these differences should also be clearly distinguished.